NilPointer-Software/bdfd-wiki/src/bdscript/nicknameComplex.md

 # $nickname[]
-Returns the nickname for the given user ID.
+Returns the nickname of the given user.

 > 🧙‍♂️ Nickname means the user's server nickname.
 If the user doesn't have a nickname then their username is returned instead.